zoeurk/tor-filtering/README.md

 *.* /var/log/tor-access.log

 ## codes
-I give you somthing to try
+I give you something to try
 You should modify it (you are free to share, modify, redistribute, ...).
 You can integrate it on your site.
 Maybe Developpers, systems administrators (,...)